Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Faucet Designs

-It has not, however, as of the date of this report, identified a single faucet designed in-house, and has applied for no design patents in the U.S. or Canada for faucets.
+However, as of the date of this report, Aquabrass has not identified a single faucet designed in-house and has applied for no design patents in the U.S. or Canada for faucets.
 (A design patent is the usual protection against others copying an original design.)

-We found many of the Italian faucets sold by Aquabrass for sale outside of North America under other model names.
+We found many of the Italian faucets sold by Aquabrass for sale outside of North America by other sellers under other model names.

-Aquabrass relies on the aproduct designers and architects who work for its manufacturers for its designer faucets.
+Aquabrass relies on the product designers and architects who work for its manufacturers for its designer faucets.

 Also, according to company sources, Aquabrass has begun assembling some of its faucets in Canada.
 The company does not, however, claim that its local assembly is sufficient to qualify the products for "Made in Canada" status, as that term is defined by the Canadian Competition Bureau.